-Degree Programs Offered
+Degree Programs

-The School of Engineering offers six bachelor of science degrees, four minors (computer science, electrical engineering, engineering management and mechanical engineering) and two master of science degrees (mechatronics and engineering systems management).
-An overview of the graduate programs is provided in the Graduate Studies section of the catalog.
+The School of Engineering offers six bachelor of science degrees, seven minors (biomedical engineering, computer engineering, computer science, electrical engineering, engineering management, mechanical engineering, and software engineering and security) and two master of science degrees (mechatronics engineering and engineering systems management).
+An overview of the graduate programs is provided in the Graduate Studies section of this catalog.
 Descriptions of and requirements for the undergraduate degrees are provided below.
 The computer science degree is described in a section located after the engineering disciplines.